anthony-arseneau/swing-helpers/README.md

 # swing-helpers
-Java classes to help with swing.
+Java class to help with swing.